Digital marketing: does car dealer SEO matter?

-It matters for SEO, too.
-Organic traffic is the #1 source of web traffic for the average car website in 2021.
+Does car dealer SEO matter…why, yes, it does!
+Here’s why.
+Organic traffic is the #1 source of web traffic for the average car dealer website in 2021.

-In 2021, the average automobile website receives 40% of total traffic from the organic channel (source: Hedges & Company and Google Analytics).
-This is followed by paid search, then the rest of the channels combined (direct, social, referral, email, etc.).
+In 2021, the average car dealer website receives 40% of total traffic from the organic channel (source: Hedges & Company and Google Analytics).
+This is followed by paid search, then the rest of the channels combined (direct, social, referral, email, etc.). if you’re wondering, does car dealer SEO matter, it does because it can easily produce 40% of your total traffic.

 This includes search for new vehicles (“front of house”) as well as search for parts and service marketing (“back of house”).

-#SEO for #cardealers: In 2021 the average automobile website receives 40% of total traffic from organic.
+#SEO for #cardealers: In 2021 the average car dealer website receives 40% of total traffic from organic.
 Click To TweetWe expect that trend to continue through 2021.

 Car dealer SEO services require a long-term plan and effort.
 With a strong search engine optimization (SEO) strategy in place, you’ll see long-term gains in site traffic and revenue.
 You’re building a strong foundation for the future.